Written by Frances Mayes and Audrey Wells

 Directed by Audrey Wells

-I generally hate movies which depict the be-all-to-end-all of a woman’s life as finding “a good man” to settle down with.
+I generally hate movies that depict the be-all-to-end-all of a woman’s life as finding “a good man” to settle down with.
 It just seems to me that I want my daughters to be happy, with or without a partner in their lives, and showing marriage and an idyllic home as the ultimate goal to strive for in their lives sells them short.

 With that prejudice, I watched the beautifully filmed Under the Tuscan Sun.
 Diane Lane stars as Frances Mayes, a woman who learns her husband has been having an affair at a time in her life when everything seemed to be perfect.
-The fallout of this event is profound and devastating on her.
-If the depiction of the divorce laws in California is true here, than something should be changed as he’s able to then sue her for alimony and the house she bought in which to install his now-pregnant girlfriend.
+The fallout of this event is profound and devastating to her.
+If the depiction of the divorce laws in California is true here then something should be changed as he’s able to then sue her for alimony and the house she bought in which to install his now-pregnant girlfriend.
 I just have a hard time believing it would happen that way.

 Frances is miserable and wallowing in her grief.
 To cheer her up, her best friends – a lesbian couple – treat her to a trip to Tuscany.
 It had been their trip, but since Patti (Sandra Oh) is pregnant, they choose not to fly at this time.
 So off Frances goes on a gay tour through Tuscany, with no pressure to “meet someone”.
 However, she soon abandons the tour on a whim to buy a run-down villa near the town of Cortona and promptly sets out to restore it.
-The remodeling of the house is symbolic for the renovating of her life.
+The remodeling of the house is symbolic of the renovation of her life.

 But the theme running through this is her frustration at being alone and at not having a man by her side.
 She meets many interesting characters around the town, including a dazzling actress (Lindsay Duncan), as well as the real estate agent who sells her the house, Martini (Vincent Riotta) and tries to help her adjust to her new life.
 When she is invited to a dinner at his house, she misinterprets the “normal” flirtiness that Martini insists is present in Italian society of a fellow guest who turns out to be married.
 This gives her an air of desperation that never seems to leave until she meets Marcello (Raoul Bova), who seems to be than man of her dreams.
 After one weekend together, they seem to keep missing each other, yet Frances seems to just take comfort in being able to say she has a man in her life, whether the man truly is in her life or not.